 Show your support and appreciation for Urban Scout

-One Comment on “Ask Urban Scout #9”
+One response to “Ask Urban Scout #9”

-1. I know this is an old post, but I really enjoyed this one.
+I know this is an old post, but I really enjoyed this one.

 I think I’ve hit my point of no return in just these past few months.
 I read Endgame by Jensen a little over a year ago, and ever since then I knew I would not go on living a traditional lifestyle.
 I plan on moving with some friends whom you may know (Norris and Tulsi) to northern Cali to rewild and reclaim a lot of the earth based skills that we’ve lost due to the fact that we’ve been domesticated.